Governing or Regulatory Body

 Regarding Pets: Yes, but the landlord must first give the tenant a written warning to get rid of the pet.
 If the tenant doesn't remove the pet, then the landlord can give notice for breach of the tenancy agreement.
 If a pet is causing damage or disturbing other tenants, the landlord may also give the tenant a warning and then a notice to move.

-Regarding Smoking: The landlord could give a warning and then a notice of termination.
-However, the tenant could challenge the landlord's notice and ask the Branch to determine if the landlord's rule is reasonable.
+Regarding Smoking: The landlord can give a warning and then a notice of termination.
+However, the tenant can challenge the landlord's notice and ask the Residential Tenancies Branch to determine if the landlord's rule is reasonable.

 Manitoba Department of Tourism, Culture, Sport and Consumer Protection